The Kakimizu complex of a surface: Relation to homology curve complexes

-\begin{rem} When $w_0, \dots, w_n = 1$, Lemma \ref{subcomplex} ensures that $c_0$ $=$ $h(w_0, c_0)$ $=$ $h(1, c_0),$ $\dots,$ $c_n$ $=$ $h(w_n, c_n)$ $=$ $h(1, c_n)$ form a cycle of cycles.
+\begin{rem} When $w_0, \dots, w_n = 1$, Lemma \ref{cycleofcycles} ensures that $c_0$ $=$ $h(w_0, c_0)$ $=$ $h(1, c_0),$ $\dots,$ $c_n$ $=$ $h(w_n, c_n)$ $=$ $h(1, c_n)$ form a cycle of cycles.
 In this case $h$ extends over the simplex $\sigma$ to produce a simplex $h(\sigma)$ in $C_{\alpha}$.
 However, $h$ does not extend over simplices in which weights are not all $1$.
 See Figure \ref{nothatcher}. \end{rem}

 Hatcher proves that for each $x \in H_1(S)$, $C_x(S)$ is contractible.
 (In particular, it is therefore connected and hence constitutes just one component of $C(S)$.)
-In Section \ref{contractibility} we prove an analogous result for $Kak(S, \alpha)$, using a technique from the 3-dimensional setting.
+In Section \ref{contractibility} we prove an analogous result for $Kak(S, \alpha)$, using a technique from the study of the Kakimizu complex of 3-manifolds.

 The cyclic cycle complex and the Kakimizu complex are simplicial complexes.
 The complex defined by Bestvina-Bux-Margalit (see \cite{BBM}) is not simplicial, but can be subdivided to obtain a simplicial complex.
 See the final comments in \cite[Section 2]{HM}.
 There is a subcomplex of the cyclic cycle complex that equals this subdivision of the complex defined by Bestvina-Bux-Margalit.
-Bestvina-Bux-Margalit and Hatcher-Margalit employ this complex to gain insights into the Torelli group.
+This is the complex of interest in the context the Torelli group.
+Bestvina-Bux-Margalit exploited the action of the Torelli group on this complex to compute the dimension of the Torelli group.
+Hatcher-Margalit used it to identify generating sets for the Torelli group.

 In \cite{II}, Irmer defines the homology curve complex of a surface:

 ``Suppose $S$ is a closed oriented surface. $S$ is not required to be connected but every component is assumed to have genus $g \geq 2$.